capalh/Ansible/README.md

 3. To read the playbook, will need to add a opotion `ansible-playbook site.yml --ask-vault-pass`
 4. Use `ansible-vault view all.yml` to check the file-vaulted content; Use `ansible-vault edit all.yml` to online edit the file-vaulted content.
 5. Encrpyt a specific string of the YAML file `ansible-vault encrypt_string "vagrant" --name "ansible_password"`
+6. We can use ansible-lint for ansible YAML file format check.

 ### 6. Ansible Modules - continues...